What is an electrophysiology study?

 to see if they might be caused by a rhythm problem.
 This may be done when other tests

-have not been clear and your doctor strongly suspects you have a heart rhythm problem
+have not been clear and your healthcare provider strongly suspects you have a heart

-EP studies can be used to get information related to abnormally fast or slow heart
+To get information related to abnormally fast or slow heart rhythms

 To find the source of a heart rhythm problem with the intent to do ablation once the